tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 Installing the exporter WordPress plugin is like most other plugins.

+The plugin is released on WordPress.org so it can be installed through the WordPress admin by searching for "WP Gatsby Markdown Exporter" on the "Add Plugins" page.

+Or to install manually:

 1. [Download the latest release](https://github.com/tinacms/wp-gatsby-markdown-exporter/releases/latest/download/wp-gatsby-markdown-exporter.zip).
 2. Unzip the files into the WordPress plugins directory (usually wp-content/plugins).
 3. Activate the plugin from the WordPress admin.